360CVGroup/RefVTON/README.md

 Currently, we provide a small test set that includes additional reference images of **different persons wearing the target clothes** for testing our model.
-You can find it in the `examples_try` folder.
+You can find it in the `examples` folder.
 We plan to release the reference data generation code, along with our complete dataset containing model reference images, in the future.